Michigan State Alzheimer’s Plan Overview

 Establish a Statewide Alzheimer’s Public Awareness Campaign

-With a rapidly growing population with dementia, robust public awareness campaigns are needed to raise awareness and mitigate the impact of the disease.
+With a rapidly growing dementia population, robust public awareness campaigns are needed to raise awareness and mitigate the impact of Alzheimer’s and other dementia.
 The Alzheimer’s Association is calling on state lawmakers to appropriate $300,000 to establish a public awareness campaign targeting underserved urban and rural populations, where the Alzheimer’s prevalence rate is often higher than the state average.

 Michigan State Advocacy Day